 Licensed counselors are available to assist you with concerns such as relationship conflicts, family problems, loss/grief, stress management, anxiety or depression as well as a range of other personal, social, emotional or psychological issues.

-To request services, complete a Request for Services Form electronically, or complete one in the Counseling Center, located in the modular unit behind Pacelli Hall.
+To request services, complete a Request for Services Form electronically, or complete one in the Counseling Center, located at 3911 103rd Street in the Driehaus Center.